 Certification exam guide

-Professional Cloud DevOps Engineers implement processes throughout the systems development lifecycle using Google-recommended methodologies and tools.
-They build and deploy software and infrastructure delivery pipelines, optimize and maintain production systems and services, and balance service reliability with delivery speed.
+A Professional Cloud DevOps Engineer implements processes and capabilities throughout the systems development lifecycle using Google-recommended methodologies and tools.
+They enable efficient software and infrastructure delivery while balancing reliability with delivery speed.
+They optimize and maintain production systems and services.

-Section 1: Bootstrapping a Google Cloud organization for DevOps (~17% of the exam)
+Section 1: Bootstrapping and maintaining a Google Cloud organization (~15% of the exam)

 1.1 Designing the overall resource hierarchy for an organization.
 Considerations include: